A Tale of Two Monopolies

 Finally, if $\mathcal{A}=\{x_{\zeta}\}$, then $\mathbf{1}$ is the only active bundle.

-Summarizing all the three cases gives us the corollaries. \end{proof}
+Summarizing all three cases gives us the corollaries. \end{proof}

-\Cref{Fig_CvxInc} depicts Corollaries \ref{Cor_Inc} and \ref{Cor_Cvx}.
-In each panel, the red curve represents $1-\overline{u}(x_{1})$ and its symmetric counterpart $1-\overline{u}(x_{2})$.
-The top-right region of the red curve consists of demand sets of all active bundles, while the bottom-left region of the red curve consists of types that receive zero indirect utility.
-Demand sets are separated by dashed lines.
-The green curve is $\zeta$.
-The region colored in blue or red captures the extent to which $\max (1-\overline{u}(x_{1}),x_{1})$ deviates from $\zeta (x_{1})$.
-The integral of $\phi$ on the blue region is the ``surplus'' of MR, while the integral of $\phi$ on the red region is the ``deficit'' of MR. Panels (a) and (b) correspond to Corollaries \ref{Cor_Inc} and \ref{Cor_Cvx} with $a^{1}>0$.
-Panel (c) corresponds to the special case of pure bundling, which may occur regardless of the shape of $\zeta$.
+\Cref{Fig_CvxInc} illustrates Corollaries \ref{Cor_Inc} and \ref{Cor_Cvx}.
+In each panel of the figure, demand sets are separated by dashed lines.
+The top-right region of the red curve consists of demand sets of all nonzero bundles, while the bottom-left region of the red curve is the demand set of the zero bundle.
+Panels (a) and (b) correspond to Corollaries \ref{Cor_Inc} and \ref{Cor_Cvx} with $a^{1}>0$.
+Panel (c) depicts the special case of pure bundling, which may occur regardless of the shape of $\zeta$.